 The risk factors for Alzheimer’s disease — which are largely associated with reduced physical activity — suggest that exercise can help to prevent or delay Alzheimer’s disease.

 Exercise can also be used as a ‘medicine’ for managing established AD by: slowing the progression of AD in people with mild to moderate cognitive impairment improving physical and mental function slowing or reversing the muscle wasting often associated with advanced disease improving mood and depression in patients with existing disease and lessening behavioural problems in people with advanced disease.
+This will increase their quality of life but they may still need a care company like Carlsbad In Home Caregivers to look after them if it is too advanced.

 People who are physically active have a lower risk of developing AD than those who are inactive.
 Furthermore, starting and maintaining an exercise program is associated with reduced levels of beta amyloid — a protein that forms plaques on the brain and is currently thought to be the main cause of AD.